Your membership has expired

 Savings icon Exclusive Deals for Members Best time to buy icon Best Time to Buy Products Recall tracker icon Recall & Safety Alerts TV screen optimizer icon TV Screen Optimizer and more

-21 Best Snow Blowers of 2025, Tested and Reviewed—and the Worst
+Best Snow Blowers of 2025, Tested and Reviewed

 When you shop through retailer links on our site, we may earn affiliate commissions.
 100% of the fees we collect are used to support our nonprofit mission.
 Learn more.

-Some of the most powerful snow blowers recommended by Consumer Reports can slice through 18 inches of snow, hurling it 40 feet or more.
-They can clear a path as fast as you can walk and easily handle the compacted mounds of snow left at the end of a driveway.
+The most powerful snow blowers in our ratings of over gas and electric 100 models can clear a path as fast as you can walk, scooping up 18 inches of snow and hurling it 40 feet away.
+They easily handle the compacted mounds of snow left at the end of a driveway, too.

 In this article Arrow link

-The listings below, available to CR members, cover several types of snow blowers, including both gas- and battery-powered models.
-(Battery-powered models have been improving rapidly, but the best machines that run on gas still clear snow faster.)
+The listings below, available to CR members, cover various types of snow blowers, including both gas- and battery-powered models.
+(Battery-powered models have been improving rapidly, but machines that run on gas still clear snow faster.)

 CR’s snow blower buying guide provides more detail on how all those machines work.
 You’ll also find guidance on whether models with wheels or tracks are more appropriate for your home, maintenance tips to keep your snow blower working efficiently, and advice on the most useful features to consider.

 In addition to using the listings below, CR members can jump to our full snow blower ratings to compare models.
-The ratings include test results and information from our member surveys, which cover reliability and owner satisfaction.
+Those include test results and information from our member surveys, which cover reliability and owner satisfaction.

 Best Three-Stage Gas Snow Blowers

-These powerful three-stage snow blowers can tackle the heaviest snow, as deep as 18 inches.
+These powerful three-stage snow blowers can tackle the heaviest snow in drifts as deep as 18 inches.

 Best Two-Stage Gas Snow Blowers